Electric reopens Series B to make room for Dick Costolo and Adam Bain – TechCrunch

 Electric, the platform that delivers IT services to small and medium businesses, has today announced that it has raised an additional $14.5 million on its Series B from 01 Advisors, the fund led by Twitter alums Dick Costolo and Adam Bain.

-Though the funding is a part of the company’s Series B financing, founder Ryan Denehy explained that the deal was signed on a uptick in valuation, though wouldn’t elaborate further.
+Though the funding is a part of the company’s Series B financing, founder Ryan Denehy explained that the deal was signed on an uptick in valuation, though wouldn’t elaborate further.

 Electric raised a $25 million Series B led by GGV in January of 2019.